rob1702/robh-gatsby-netlify/src/pages/index.md

 ---
 templateKey: index-page
-title: Rob Harris - Freelance Web Developer
+title: 'Freelance web development & design in Canterbury, Kent.'
 image: /img/home-jumbotron.jpg
 heading: Great coffee with a conscience
 subheading: >-
-  Currently employed as a front end web developer by FINALLY Agency in Canterbury, Kent
+  Hello, I’m Rob Harris a full time web developer currently employed by FINALLY Agency, a full service marketing agency in Canterbury, Kent.
+Outside of work hours I help companies develop and grow their digital products.
 mainpitch:
-  title: Why Kaldi
+  title: About
-  description: >
+  description: >-
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    I offer a wide variety of web design, web development and digital marketing solutions.
+Over the years since graduating with a BA (Hons) degree in Digital Media Design I have helped clients transform their ideas and requirements into a website that not only exceeds their expectations but has helped their businesses and online presence grow.

+    Not only do I create mobile responsive websites that are SEO friendly and perform well.
+I also offer long-term support, SEO audits, and hosting / domain services.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,